mrparkersson/blog-app/README.md

-# BLOGAPP
+# BLOG-APP

-> BLOGAPP is a web application that allows you to create, edit delete and show blogs built with ruby on rails
+> BLOG-APP is a web application that allows you to create, edit delete and show blogs built with ruby on rails

 Additional description about the project and its features.